Using Quantum Switches to Mitigate Noise in Grover's Search Algorithm: Application of Quantum Switch to Grover Search Algorithm

-\end{widetext} The quantum switch orchestrates the transfer of information not solely within the input system $\rho$ or the control system $\rho_c$ alone but fundamentally within the correlations established between the output system and the control.
-It's pivotal to highlight that the crux of the information transfer lies in these quantum correlations.
-In the event of the control qubit undergoing decoherence within the computational basis $\{\ket{0}, \ket{1}\}$, the information becomes entirely inaccessible.
-But for our study, we assume the control system to be noiseless for the time scale we're considering.
-At the end, we do measurements on the control qubit in the basis $\{\ket{+}, \ket{-}\}$, and these measurements yield conditional states.
+For more detailed calculations, refer to Appendix \ref{appendix:q_switch_k=1_calc}.
+The quantum switch facilitates the transfer of information not only within the input system $\rho$ or the control system $\rho_c$ but primarily through the correlations established between the output system and the control.
+These quantum correlations are crucial for the successful transfer of information.
+If the control qubit experiences decoherence within the computational basis $\{\ket{0}, \ket{1}\}$, the information becomes entirely inaccessible.
+However, for our study, we assume the control system will be noiseless for the duration of our investigation.
+Finally, we measure the control qubit in the basis $\{\ket{+}, \ket{-}\}$, and these measurements yield conditional states.